aloysius-aryaputera/gpu_pathtracer/README.md

 ## Credits

+* The Dr.Booms Exo model was by [LDsanya](https://www.blendswap.com/profile/740888).
 * The leaf neon light was by [colinquinn](https://free3d.com/user/colinquinn).
 * The neon sign was by [Alexander](https://www.cgtrader.com/alexbes).
 * The T-Rex model was by [joel3d](https://www.turbosquid.com/Search/Artists/joel3d).